Quick Start with BabylonJS

 -

-createOCCTGeometry,createManifoldGeometry,createJSCADGeometry) based on which kernels were enabled and successfully initialized. - Starts the BabylonJS render loop using
+createOCCTGeometry,createManifoldGeometry,createJSCADGeometry) based on which kernels were enabled. - Starts the BabylonJS render loop using

 engine.runRenderLoop(...).